-The 6 Castles cycling route Diepenheim
+The 6 Castles route in Diepenheim with kids

-The ‘6 Castles Route’ is a 24-kilometer cycling route around Diepenheim, perfect for cycling with kids.
+The ‘6 Castles Route’ is a 24-kilometer cycling route in Diepenheim, perfect for cycling with kids.
 It took us about an hour and a half to complete.
 We stopped regularly to take photos of the beautiful castles but didn’t stop for food or drinks along the route.
 If you stop more often or for longer, it will take you longer to complete.
 There aren’t many places along the route to have lunch or coffee.
 Most food venues are located around the starting and ending points of the cycling route, in the village of Diepenheim.
 You can also have a drink and a light snack on the terrace at Kasteel Warmelo.

 The ‘6 Castles Route’ is well-marked with blue signs, as long as you’re cycling clockwise.
 The official start of the route is at the tourist information point in the center of Diepenheim, but you can also start at other points along the route.
 For example, we started at Kasteel Warmelo, as it was closest to our campsite.

-The start of our cycling route with children
+The start of our cycling route

 The first castle we encountered was Kasteel Warmelo.
 This castle was once owned by the Dutch royal family.
 Today, this beautiful castle is no longer owned by the royal family and is open to the public.
 It is now also the most commercial of the 6 castles in Diepenheim, with a terrace where you can eat or drink something.